 The Declaration of Arbroath Family History Project

 The University of Strathclyde Genealogical Studies Postgraduate Programme launched the Declaration of Arbroath Family History Project in association with the Foundation for Medieval Genealogy in October 2018.
 King Robert’s mission, to gain recognition for Scotland as an independent nation, particularly from England, following the Scottish War of Independence, led to the creation of a letter to the Pope in 1320, which has become known as the Declaration of Arbroath.
 The letter was sent on behalf of the nobles and barons of Scotland, many of whom were named in and attached their seals to the document.
-The new Project will see both students and staff carry out research into these individuals and their families, culminating in an exhibition which it is hoped will tour several venues.
-It will also involve a genetic genealogy strand, to discover previously unknown descents from these individuals through DNA testing.
+The documentary strand of the Project saw both students and staff carry out research into these individuals and their families.
+It also involved a genetic genealogy strand, to discover previously unknown descents from these individuals through DNA testing.

-This will be based largely on PG Diploma student work in researching specific individuals who are named or set their seals to the Declaration of Arbroath, accumulated over two years – academic sessions 2018-19 and 2019-20 and would consist of the following:
+This was based largely on PG Diploma student work in researching specific individuals who are named or set their seals to the Declaration of Arbroath, accumulated over three years – academic sessions 2018-19, 2019-20 and 2020-21 and consisted of the following:

 - brief biographies of the individuals presented as narrative biographies of a maximum of 300 words.